-As in a protest hearing, the first step in a redress hearing is to establish the validity of the request in accordance with rule 63.5.
+As in a protest hearing, the first step in a redress hearing is to establish the validity of the request in accordance with rule 61.3.
 The request must be in writing and identify the reason for making it.
 A Hearing Request form is customary and acceptable, but not required.
-The written request must be filed within the time limit for filing a written protest in accordance with rule 61.3 or within 2 hours of the incident, whichever is later.
+The written request must be filed within the time limit for filing a written protest in accordance with rule 61.2 or within 2 hours of the incident, whichever is later.
 Other requests shall be delivered as soon as reasonably possible after learning the reasons for making the request.

-This time limit shall be extended further for "good reason."
+The protest committee shall extend the time if there is good reason to do so.
 A good reason might be an injury or the late posting of RC actions after the competitors have left the venue.
 Appeal 41 establishes that, when it is not reasonably possible for a competitor to comply with the protest time limit, the PC must extend it.